keu/docs/software/import-idp-groups.md

 - By default, the first user to log in to your Astronomer platform is automatically granted `SYSTEM ADMIN` permissions.
 If you are configuring Teams for a new Astronomer installation, we recommend first logging in as the user who will be responsible for importing your IdP groups using Astronomer's default login flow.
 - Teams are based solely on the IdP group they were configured from, meaning that you cannot configure Team membership from Astronomer.
-- To remove a Team from your Software installation, you have to delete it from the Software UI or the Houston API.
-Deleting an IdP group doesn't automatically delete the associated Team.
+- To remove a Team from your Software installation, you have to delete it from the Astronomer Software UI or the Houston API.
+Deleting an IdP group from your IdP UI doesn't automatically delete the associated Team.
 - If a user is added or removed from your original IdP group, that change applies to the related Astronomer Team only after the user logs back in to Astronomer.

 :::caution "Most Permissive" Role Priority